UrbanSwingNZ/urban-swing-website/testing/file-splitting/03-transactions.md

 **What to check:**
 - 🟡Delete button visible for super admin OR on today's date
-- 🟡 Delete button NOT visible for front desk on past dates
+- 🟡Delete button NOT visible for front desk on past dates
 - 🟢Clicking delete opens confirmation modal
 - 🟢Modal shows transaction details
 - 🟢Clicking "Delete Transaction" marks as reversed